-The Antietam National Battlefield Memorial Illumination is held each December in honor of the soldiers who fell during the Battle of Antietam during the Civil War.
+Each December, the Antietam National Battlefield in Sharpsburg, Maryland, holds a Memorial Illumination in honor of the soldiers who fell during the Battle of Antietam during the Civil War.
 The annual event is presented at the beginning of the holiday season to remind visitors of the sacrifices made by members of the military and their families.

-At twilight, 23,000 luminaries are lit, one for each soldier killed, wounded, or went missing during the bloodiest one day battle in American history.
-The free, 5-mile driving tour is the largest memorial illumination in not only the United States but in all of North America as well.
+At twilight during the event, 23,000 luminaries are lit, one for each soldier who was killed, wounded, or went missing during the bloodiest one day battle in American history.
+The free, five-mile driving tour is the largest memorial illumination in not only the United States but in all of North America as well.

 The Antietam National Battlefield

-Travelers to the park will find a visitor's center, a national military cemetery, a stone arch known as Burnside's Bridge, and the Pry House Field Hospital Museum, in addition to the battlefield site.
-It's a popular destination for families, not only because of the history but also for the many outdoor activities permitted such as:
+Travelers to the park will find a visitor's center, a national military cemetery, a stone arch known as Burnside's Bridge, and the Pry House Field Hospital Museum in addition to the battlefield site.
+It's a popular destination for families, not only because of the history but also for the many outdoor activities permitted: